← Back to Blog

 ANTHROPIC_API_KEY=sk-ant-...

 Never expose this key to the browser.
-We'll call the API from a Route Handler (server-side) only.
+We will call the API from a Route Handler (server-side) only.

 Creating the API Route